E Line (RTD)

-The E Line is a light rail line which is part of the rail system operated by the Regional Transportation District in the Denver metropolitan area in Colorado.
-The line was added to the system on November 17, 2006, with the completion of the Southeast Corridor as part of the T-REX Project.
-It is one of four routes that are part of the RTD's service plan for the corridor.
+The E Line is a Regional Transportation District (RTD) light rail line that serves stations in Denver, Greenwood Village, Centennial, and Lone Tree, Colorado.
+The line began service on November 17, 2006, with the completion of the Southeast Line as part of the T-REX Project.
+It is colored dark purple on system maps.

+It is one of three routes that are part of the RTD's service plan for the corridor, alongside the H and R Lines.